Sub-Zambezi Birds

 The Meyer’s parrot enjoys a diet that includes fruit, seeds, nuts, berries and cultivated crops and nests in tree hollows where it lays three or four white eggs.
 The chicks usually leave the nest about 60 days after hatching.

-I get the impression of ‘I’m watching you’.
-These birds have been known to attack people if they get too close to their nests and with those feet, these birds kill snakes for food.
+They give the impression of ‘I’m watching you’.
+These birds have been known to attack people if they get too close to their nests and with those feet you need to take care.
+These birds kill their prey by stomping on it repeatedly until dead or immobilized, then tearing at it with their beak.

 Cape Vulture, because that’s where they saw them first – in the Cape.
 This vulture gets around many parts of Africa.
 Photographers will tell you, good clean images of vultures are hard to get.